Vascular plant collection 2022–2024

 Description of the project

-This project is comprised of three subprojects:
+This project consists of three sub-projects:

 Synergies and context

-- Digitisation of the “Gentianaceae” is a prerequisite for integrating the most important collection – worldwide – of “Chironieae” of Dr Louis Zeltner (Le Locle, canton of Neuchâtel), which was gifted to ETH Zurich in 2020.
+- The digitisation of the Gentianaceae will pave the way for the integration of the world's most important collection of Chironieae from Dr Louis Zeltner (Le Locle/NE), which was donated to ETH Zurich in 2020.

 Time frame

-The overall project is expected to run from 1 January 2022 until 31 December 2024; the funding for all subprojects is still being evaluated.
+The overall project ran from 1 January 2022 to 31 December 2024.